orktes/max_arm64/README.md

 ![Menu_bg_Controls](https://github.com/user-attachments/assets/a818d8d9-3787-4108-b043-a3a3db2c7eb5)

 ## Known Issues
-- On non 4:3 or widescreen devices (devices like R36S Max) the game screen is offset to the bottom of the screen.
-This is a temp hack to get 4:3 mode out of the door.
-Enabling `force_widescreen` in config.txt will center the viewport but will make the view 16:9.
+- On 1:1 aspect ratio the game screen looks a bit stretched.
+Working on a fix.
 - Changing shooting from R1 to anything else will cause shooting to not work.
 This is due to a small hack in the input system to make R1 work as shoot button.
 Changing other buttons is however possible.

 ## Building